⚡ Electrical · Santa Fe, NM

 This project requires a licensed professional in Santa Fe.
 Attempting whole house rewiring without proper licensing can void insurance and create serious safety hazards.

-Compare prices from licensed, insured contractors in Santa Fe.
+Compare licensed, insured contractors serving Santa Fe.

-Get Free Quotes from Santa Fe Pros →The average cost to rewire a house in Santa Fe ranges from $3,650 to $20,840, with most homeowners paying around $8,860.
+The average cost to rewire a house in Santa Fe ranges from $3,650 to $20,840, with most homeowners paying around $8,860.
 This estimate includes both labor ($6,200) and materials ($2,660).
 Costs in Santa Fe are near the national average due to local cost of living and labor market conditions.
 Get multiple quotes from licensed Santa Fe contractors to lock in the best price.

 Yes, Santa Fe typically requires a permit for whole house rewiring.
 Budget $216–$972 for permit fees and expect 1–2 weeks for approval.
 Your contractor typically handles the permit application.
 Working without a required permit can void warranties and create problems when selling your home.